These are all normal emotional thoughts every new client has, You are not alone!

 Adding these individual components does make your project “GREENER” than not adding them but it only scratches the surface in the “Green Building” realm.

 “Sustainable Designed Projects are Green Building Projects”.
-Your architect can certify the your level of green without engaging in established “LEEDS” program.
+Your architect can certify your level of green without engaging in an established “LEEDS” program.

 General Public “LEEDS” Understanding

-Eventually most people will recognize while working with their architect there is an economic threshold limiting the level of green, if your on a tight budget you should understand “LEEDS” adds to the budget strain.
+Eventually, most people will recognize while working with their architect there is an economic threshold limiting the level of green, if you are on a tight budget you should understand “LEEDS” adds to the budget strain.